Hours of Operation:

 Key Regulations, Standards, and Guidance

 This section of the ADA Toolkit introduces the various federal regulations, standards, and guidance on compliance with the ADA that are relevant to subrecipients of the Federal Transit Administration’s (FTA’s) Section 5311 Formula Grants for Rural Areas program (rural public transit agencies).
-These key requirements and guidance, referenced throughout the toolkit in specific contexts, are compiled here for convenient reference.
-This section is organized in the following subsections:

 Regulations

 Federal regulations are detailed in the Code of Federal Regulations (CFR).
 The regulations established by the U.S. Department Transportation (U.S. DOT) are found in Title 49 of the CFR.
-ADA-related regulations from other federal departments that rural public transit managers should to be aware of are also provided in the following table.
+ADA-related regulations from other federal departments that rural and Tribal public transit managers should be aware of are also provided in the following table.

 Regulatory Standards